ebmdatalab/price-per-dose/README.md

 cheap, the perfect practice could switch to prescribing 100% of pill A2.

+## Types of savings

+Most saving opportunities are possible because:

+### The Drug Tariff prices do not reflect low-cost alternatives that are on the market

+The Tariff price is usually based on the list prices of one or more supplier.
+Particularly in a crowded market where many brands and manufactured generics are available, the Tariff price may not reflect the cheapest prices available.

+This happens most frequently in Category C, where the Tariff price is usually based on the list price of the originator brand.
+For example, as of Jan 2016, the Tariff price for generic Flucitasone/Salmeterol is based on the GSK list price for Seretide, which is up to 25% higher than the cheapest brand available.

+The quickest way to make a cost saving in such cases is to switch to prescribing by the cheapest brand.

+## Different formulations may vary hugely in price

+This is a variation of the list-price phenomenon described above.
+Where (for example) both tablets and capsules are available for a Category C drug, the originator brands may have abritrarily different list prices, which are then reflected in the Tariff.

+For example, the Tariff price of Venlafaxine 150mg MR capsules is twice that of the equivalent tablets.
+There is no underlying market logic to the cost differential: the cheapest brand available is, in fact, capsules.

+In this case, a large cost saving could be achieved by prescribing tablets generically, but an even larger cost saving could be achieved by prescribing a specific brand of capsulte.

+## Sometimes, GPs prescribe expensive brands

+For example, at the time of writing there is widespread prescribing of Nasonex, which is more than 3 times the price of the manufactured generic equivalent listed in the Tariff.

+The cost saving here would be achieved by switching to prescribing by the generic presentation (for which cheap manufactured generics are available).

+Expensive brands may be prescribed out of patient preference, or for historic reasons, or occasionally for clinical reasons (e.g. in the case of many antiepileptic drugs).

+## Suppliers creating incentives for pharmacies to dispense at uncompetitive prices

+This is a price-gouging practice which can be applied to any presentation not listed in the Drug Tariff ("NP8").

+A generic presentation which isn't in the Tariff can be invoiced by the dispenser at any available list price.
+There are various contractual mechanisms which allow a dispenser and a supplier to collude in sharing the profit for arbitrarily-priced drugs.

+The fix is either to prescribe a specific, cheaper brand; or wait for the drug to be placed in the Tariff.
+Sometimes one formulation (e.g. tablets) will be in the Tariff, but another (e.g. capsules) isn't.
+In these cases keeping the prescription generic but switching the formulation will also realise a saving.

+## No official non-propriety name exists

+Two kinds of testing strips (Blood glucose, and Urine) will never appear in the tariff as products in the tariff must be listed against an official non-proprietary name, and these don't have one.

+Such categories typicaly contain a very large range of functionally equivalent products with a correspondingly large range of prices.

+### Resource scarcity or monpolies

+Many drugs are only available from one supplier.
+In these cases, particularly where the supplier is outside the PPRS, the list price of a drug is liable to go up unexpectedly for a range of reasons, the simplest being  market forces such as resource scarcity, or reducing efficiencies of scale for items with reducing demand.

+Sometimes it is alleged that monopoly positions are exploited by arbitrarily inflating costs, as happened in the [case of Epanutin](https://www.gov.uk/government/news/cma-fines-pfizer-and-flynn-90-million-for-drug-price-hike-to-nhs).
+When the drug has a very narrow therapeutic index (such as Epanutin), the supplier will often include their name in the authorised marketing name of the product (e.g. *Phenytoin Sodium Flynn*).
+This means GPs are able to continue to prescribe the product by name (as they must for drugs with such a narrow therapeutic index), but despite being generic, [no identical imported drugs can be substituted](http://www.wpt.co.uk/resources/news/parallel-imports-into-the-uk/) as the name as prescribed includes a trade mark.

+It is very difficult to detect the difference between these two reasons for price hikes in the data, and the potential savings are similarly hard to identify from data.
+Sometimes there is a clinically equivalent alternative drug available, but in drugs with a very narrow therapeutic index (e.g. Epanutin) a switch is not possible.

+## Achievability of savings

-Accordingly, in most cases, a saving should be achievable by switching to the cheapest brand available, rather than leaving the selection to pharmacists.
-In some cases a saving will also be possible by switching formulation.
+As can be seen from the above, in most cases a saving should be achievable by switching to the cheapest brand available, rather than leaving the selection to pharmacists.
+In some cases a saving will also be possible by switching formulation (e.g. from capsules to tablets).
+Where we have included formulation swaps in our calculation, we indicate this in the data.

-However, the variability in price-per-dose is often outside the influence of the prescriber.
+However, the variability in price-per-dose is sometimes outside the influence of the prescriber.
 As a result, it is likely that many of the projected savings will not be 100% achievable.
-Some of the reasons include:
+Some of the reasons include (in rough order of their relative likely effect):

+* Licensing differences.
+Two drugs which are bioequivalent may not be licensed for all possible uses, so cannot be switched.
+* Non-bioequivalence.
+Some drugs within a generic class cannot always be considered clinically equivalent.
-* Imported drugs often vary wildly in costs due to different import routes
+* Imported drugs often vary wildly in costs due to different import routes, and the prescriber may not be able to specify an imported version (or, of course, an import route)
+* Inconsistencies in the data.
+We have tried to address these where we have found them (see below for details)
+* Our calculations use NIC cost, which is based on the list / tariff prices for that drug.
+However, the actual costs paid by the NHS to dispensers include bulk discounts and other adjustments.
+Usually, this means we will slightly overestinate the possible savings (because we are not including the effect of bulk discounts).
 * The prescribing data rarely distinguishes between pack sizes.
 Larger pack sizes tend to be cheaper per-dose than smaller pack sizes.
-A prescriber has no influence over the pack size used to fulfill a prescription
+A prescriber has no influence over the pack size used to fulfill a prescription.
+This effect should usually be minimal.
-* In some cases, dispensers can charge the cost of an entire pack for medicines where the prescribed quantity is smaller than an entire pack ("broken bulk")
+* In some cases, dispensers can charge the cost of an entire pack for medicines where the prescribed quantity is smaller than an entire pack ("broken bulk").
+It is unlikely that this happens systematically, and therefore this effect is likely to be small and semi-random
-* Inconsistencies in the data.
-We have tried to address these where we have found them (see below for details)
-* Non-bioequivalence.
-Some drugs within a generic class cannot always be considered clinically equivalent.
-* Licensing differences.
-Two drugs which are bioequivalent may not be licensed for all possible uses, so cannot be switched.

-An element of judgement is likely to be required in many cases to decide how much of a theorical saving is possible in practice.
-We will flag where products may be subject to any of these conditions where it is possible to do so automatically.
+Due to these variables, an element of judgement is likely to be required to decide how much of a theorical saving is possible in practice.
+We flag where products may be subject to any of these conditions where it is possible to do so automatically.

+## Less conservative model

 We have mitigated some of this effect by assuming that the best-peforming practices are already achieving all the practically possible savings, and selecting the price-per-dose achieved by the practice at the cheapest decile.
 An alternative, less conservative approach, is to define a best-case price-per-dose by taking the average price-per-dose at the cheapest decile for a presentation (brands and generic) across the entire dataset.
 This has the effect of removing the assumption that the best-performing practices are already achieving the best real-world savings possible.

 Compare the two approaches: